matthew-brett/barts-setup/barts_setup.md

   rest of us are seeing on the projector screen.

-We use the [Proclaim application](https://faithlife.com/products/proclaim) to control the outputs to the projector / clergy monitor.
+We use the [Proclaim application](https://faithlife.com/products/proclaim) to control the outputs to the projector and the clergy monitor.

 We also use Switcher to pass these outputs to Switcher Studio on the IPAD, via the network.